Palomino19/project-structure-1/README.md

 mind that the app itself, screens and features themselves are technically components).
-The reasoning is so relevant styling (whether styling actually is separate might depend, styling might be apart of the component source code in some situations), tests, documentation can grouped together with the component source code itself.
+The reasoning is so relevant styling (whether styling actually is separate might depend, styling might be apart of the component source code in some situations), tests, and documentation can grouped together with the component source code itself.

 The directory structure of a component might look like this: